adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 ### /getPicklist - _Optional_

 Endpoint to return picklist choices for flow of global parameters defined as picklists in the service definition.
 A maximum of 1000 choices per field are supported at this time.
 Supports separate display and picklist values.
 A submittedValue and displayValue with an en_US default is required.
-When invoked, marketo will send a name and a type, either flow or global, which your service can use to determine which choices to respond with.
+When invoked, Marketo will send a name and a type, either flow or global, which your service can use to determine which choices to respond with.

 If implemented, Marketo will poll this endpoint in a nightly job for each parameter in your service definition with a populated picklistUrl parameter.